nus-cs2103-AY2021S2/ip/docs/README.md

 Format: `delete task_index`

 Assume that we still have 4 task,
-`delete3`: will remove the third task on the list
+<br>`delete3`: will remove the third task on the list

 ![Ui](https://github.com/SiTingST/ip/blob/master/docs/Images/deleteTask.png)

 ### Mark task as done : `done`

 Mark the given task as completed which will add a tick beside the task when list command is executed.

-<br> Note: All tasks added are uncompleted by default.
+Note: All tasks added are uncompleted by default.

 Format: `done task_index`

 Example:

 Assume that we still have 3 task,

- `done 1`: will mark the first task on the list as completed
+<br> `done 1`: will mark the first task on the list as completed

 ![Ui](https://github.com/SiTingST/ip/blob/master/docs/Images/markAsDone.png)